RMSLowside/rmslow/Drawings/Microservices/UserPreferences/README.md

 #### Error Codes:
 ```
-404 (Not Found) : A user with the given userId was not found
+404 (Not Found) : A user with the given userId was not found OR user is null
 ```

 ### Update Preference for user